 buy amoxicillin online I got a 100 on my math test.

-unwanted 72 price and use I tell people that on occasion.
+why am i getting no attention on dating sites I tell people that on occasion.
 Oddly, I’m not taking a math class.
 Hell, I’m not even in school.
 Even if I were in school it’s a brag I would have no rights to considering I barely passed math at all.
 No, the statement does not apply to me whatsoever.
 But it is a phrase that pops into my head at the strangest times.
 So strange that my family and I agreed that when it does, I should just blurt it out so perhaps they can understand and possibly attach reason to my moments of insanity.
 Here are some of those moments:

 – I blurted it to my brother while we walked through the Summerfest apparel tent drinking our beers.
 The conversation went something like:

 Bro: “I like that hat.”

 Me: “I got a hundred on my math test.”

 – I’ve said it when standing in the kitchen visiting with family during a holiday gathering.

 – And just yesterday I whispered it to myself while walking down the hallway at work.
 (Better than whispering, “I see dead people.”
 Especially since I work in a hospital.)